 We are assuming, of course, that you want to order your eggs fried.
 You know what scrambled means, and you know what an omelet is (regardless of what is in it).
 However, some people do go so far as to order their scrambled eggs “soft” which means that they want them to be cooked a little less so the curds are not hard and dry.
 A diner would not have time for this, but I give the secret to the ultimate creamy scrambled eggs here.
 It’s not what you think!

 As for fried, to know how to order, you just need to know what kind of cooking the different terms for fried eggs mean.
 Afterward, I’ll provide a bit of a rundown on how to cook them for yourself, if you are interested.

 The first order of business is to get sunny side up versus over easy confusion out of the way.
-A lot of people are under the impression that a sunny side up egg is an over medium egg or vice versa.
+A lot of people are under the impression that a sunny side up egg is an over easy egg or vice versa.
 Sunny Side up eggs are never flipped over.
 The sunny yolk is “up” and since it is not turned to make contact with the surface of the hot pan, no film forms over it, so it can shine forth in all its sunny glory.
 On the other hand, the “over” part of over easy means that the egg is flipped over.
 Same thing goes for over medium and over hard.
 As well, a sunny side up egg actually has a fully cooked white, whereas an over-easy egg still may still have some runny whites.
 I say this because many people are under the impression that a sunny side up egg and an over easy egg have the same level of cooking, and are only different in looks.